 A one stop shop for consumer protection information in the UK.
 Provides information for businesses and consumers.

 Provides information and advice for the public and for businesses.

-The OFT is designed with two purposes: to protect consumers and explain their rights; and to ensure that businesses compete and operate fairly.
+The CMA is designed to protect consumers and explain their rights; and to ensure that businesses compete and operate fairly.